Skip to contents

 Row pagination

-Continuation markers are appended to the last column header on intermediate pages and to the first data row of a continuation page so the reader can follow the table across page breaks.
+When a group genuinely cannot fit on a single page, it is split, and continuation markers are appended to the last column header on intermediate pages and to the first data row of a continuation page so the reader can follow the table across page breaks.

 tbl <- iris |>